EthicalCha0s/LearningGame/readme.md

 Hey there whoever is reading this, thanks for stopping by!
 Below are some instructions on how to get the game to run on your machine/update :D.

-the game is still very young and much of a work in progress, please feel free to mention any advice or bugs on the TOSTR discord in the beta channel.
+the game is still very young and much of a work in progress, please feel free to mention any advice or bugs on the TOSTR discord in the testing channel.

 # How to play the game?
 > The latest stable build can be very different than the latest development build.
 However it is the most easy to download and run